kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 #### Alpha

 - Feature implemented behind a feature flag
-- Unit tests and e2e tests are implemented
+- Unit tests and integration tests are implemented
 - No significant performance degradation is observed from the benchmark test

 #### Beta